gammy/macbook8-1_archlinux/README.md

 - With the base configuration described here, your touchpad will click on tap, right-click on triple-finger-tap, and paste on double-finger-tap
 - I won't delve *too* deep into making the environment look pretty here.
 Stuff like making the terminal colors nicer, mouse cursor, etc is left out for the mostpart
 - Some of my configuration can be found in `config/`, but remember that these might have become incompatible/outdated when you read this
+- I install pulseaudio but don't show how I start it.
+This is just in my window manager:s startup script.
+The same goes for devmon and so on

 Functionality
 =============